When most people think of business loans, the Small Business Administration (SBA) is inevitably brought up.

 To see if your business qualifies, here is a list of U.S. Export Assistance Centers.

 SBA loans under the export program include:

 The International Trade Loan Program provides loans for fixed assets and working capital for up to $5 million.

 This loan is for businesses in a position to begin marketing to or expanding into new export markets.
 This loan can also be used for businesses that have been negatively impacted by import competition.

-Funds can be used to acquire, construct, renovate, modernize, improve, or expand facilities and equipment to be used in the United States to produce goods or service involved in international trade and to develop and penetrate foreign markets.
+Funds can be used to acquire, construct, renovate, modernize, improve, or expand facilities and equipment to be used in the United States to produce goods or services involved in international trade and develop and penetrate foreign markets.
 Funds also may be used to refinance an existing loan.
 Any lender that can do SBA Advantage 7(a) loans can also provide the International Trade Loan.
-This program, while more beneficial to a business than the 7(a), is not used as often and lenders sometimes will overlook it.
+This program, while more beneficial to a business than the 7(a), is not used as often, and lenders sometimes will overlook it.
 If your business can qualify for it, be sure to ask.

 SBA Export Express Loan Program

 The SBA Export Express Loan Program offers to finance up to $500,000, and like the SBAExpress, a response is typically given in 36 hours.